markgar/fabric-isv-multi/README.md

 So the first task is to automate the ETL of Bronze to Silver so that it can be run all at the same time.
 Try it with just 3 tenants.
 You can try just looping through each tenant one after the other and then try and figure out a way to run them in parallel.
 Compare the two times.
 Keep track of these as we'll want to compare how fast we can do 3, 30, 300, and 1000

-# Section Two - Code Deployment and CICD at Scale
+# Section Two - Code Deployment and CICD/GitFlow at Scale
 Coming Soon.